 - Follow up with a summary and call to action.

 - Use similar language to your reader, so you’re relatable.

 - Write as if you are saying it.

 - Talk to your reader, using “you”, “your”, etc.

 - Use headings and sub-headings to format your post nicely.

-- Keep your paragraphs short.
+- Keep paragraphs between 2-5 lines.

 - Use lists.

 - BONUS: Break up text with images or videos.

 How many of these rules did I break while writing this blog post?
 If you pick up on any, leave a comment below so I can get them fixed!